pytroll/pytroll.github.io/index.md

 ### Past PCWs

-The most recent Pytroll Contributor Week took place at the DMI headquarters in Copenhagen, Denmark, from November 25th till 29th, 2019.
+The most recent in-person Pytroll Contributor Week took place at the DMI headquarters in Copenhagen, Denmark, from November 25th till 29th, 2019.
 The Copenhagen PCW was particularly special since it was taking place almost exactly 10 years since Pytroll was started, then as a bilateral cooperation between the Danish and